osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Tracers now do no damage to shields when they hit
         - Renamed Suicide Bomb to Self Destruct
         - Reduced cost of Haymaker to $30,000
+        - Combine Fire Worms/Ants into a single weapon (Fire Ants)

     Landscapes:
     	- New Nuclear Power Plant Building